Healing With Chiropractic Medicine

 First, a little background on chiropractic, a word of Greek origin meaning “done by hand.”
 Chiropractic medicine deals with treating and preventing musculoskeletal system disorders and the effects of those disorders on the nervous system and general health.
 Doctors of chiropractic must complete four years of specialized training at an accredited chiropractic college on top of undergraduate work before they can become licensed to practice.

 People have long been wary of chiropractors because they “crack your back” or “snap the neck.”
 Chiropractors will tell you that, although the field does rely primarily on manual manipulations, drop table adjustments and instrument adjustments are done in a calculated way and are intended to restore mobility in joints.
 Manipulations can be by hand or by using an instrument.

 In such treatment, an essential first step is to take an X-ray to get a good look at the spine and neck.
-“A reputable chiropractor will always take an X-ray before an adjustment,” says Jane Dinerman, DC, a chiropractor in Atlanta.
+“A reputable chiropractor will always take an X-ray before an adjustment,” says Jane Dinerman, a chiropractor in Atlanta.

 “We look at a broad spectrum of issues and address them in various ways to minimize damage, slow the pace of the condition and ease pain,” he says.
 “We want to get the joint as comfortable as possible.”

-Among the techniques that Bautch references are:
+Among the techniques that Bautch refers to:

 • Ultrasound therapy.
 Many think of ultrasound as imaging technology, but when applied to soft tissues and joints, sound waves can also produce a massaging effect that helps reduce swelling and decrease pain and stiffness.